volkerwiegand/scaffold_plus/README.md

 This helper requires the [geodesic_wgs84](https://github.com/volkerwiegand/geodesic_wgs84) gem.
 The purpose of this helper is to add a "to_ary" method to the model, which makes it easy to use the resource in calulations like average distance and the like.

+### Add many-to-many association with has_and_belongs_to_many
+    rails generate scaffold_plus:habtm

+This helper scaffolds a has_and_belongs_to_many relationship with migration and updates to the models.

+### Add regular one-to-many association (has_many / belongs_to)
+    rails generate scaffold_plus:has_many

+This helper adds parent#has_many and child#belongs_to to the models and updates the mass assignment whitelist in the controller.
+It can also add a migration for the parent_id and a counter.

+### Add regular one-to-one association (has_one / belongs_to)
+    rails generate scaffold_plus:has_one

+This helper adds parent#has_one and child#belongs_to to the models and updates the mass assignment whitelist in the controller.
+It can also add a migration for the parent_id.

+### Add many-to-many association with intermediate join table
+    rails generate scaffold_plus:many_to_many

+This helper creates a join table and updates the two parent resources.
+It can handle additional attributes in the join table incl. whitelisting and accepts_nested_attributes_for in one of the parents.

+### Add migrations to change tables and columns
+    rails generate scaffold_plus:migration table --remove column [...] rails generate scaffold_plus:migration table --rename old:new [...]
+    rails generate scaffold_plus:migration table --change column:type [...]
+    rails generate scaffold_plus:migration table --not_null column [...]
+    rails generate scaffold_plus:migration table --set_default column:value [...]

+This helper creates migrations for some 'ALTER TABLE' statements.

+### Add sorcery
+    rails generate scaffold_plus:sorcery

+TODO

 ## Testing